Globally Optimal Hierarchical Reinforcement Learning for Linearly-Solvable Markov Decision Processes: Related Work

 \section{Related Work}

-Several authors have proposed hierarchical versions of LMDPs. \cite{saxe2017hierarchy} propose a hierarchical multi-task architecture that also exploits the linear compositionality of LMDPs.
+Several authors have recently exploited concurrent compositionality of tasks in the context of transfer learning.~\citet{van2019composing} use the linear compositionality of LMDPs to solve new tasks that can be expressed as combinations of a series of existing base tasks.
+They show that, while disjunctions of base tasks (OR-compositionality) can be performed exactly, the AND composition (when the goals of base tasks partially overlap) can only be performed approximately.

+\citet{haarnoja2018composable} exploit a similar idea to transfer knowledge from existing tasks to new tasks by averaging their reward functions.~\citet{hunt2019composing} further extended this by introducing the so-called compositional optimism, and apply divergence correction in case compositionality does not transfer well.

+More recently, \citet{algebra} derive a formal characterization of union and intersection of tasks in terms of Boolean algebra.
+They show that learning (extended) value functions that account for all achievable goals, exact zero-shot transfer learning using both AND- and OR- compositionality is possible, achieving an exponential increase in skills compared to the previous works.

+All the aforementioned results are derived for general MDPs with \emph{deterministic} dynamics and, possibly, entropy regularization.
+This setting is no more general than the class of LMDPs or path-integral control.

+In this work, we aim to integrate both concurrent task composition, as done in the above approaches, together with hierarchical composition, where skills are chained in a temporal sequence, under the framework of LMDPs.

+Several authors have proposed hierarchical versions of LMDPs.~\citet{conf/icaps/Jonsson16} extend MAXQ~\citep{dietterich2000hierarchical} to LMDPs by defining subtasks that represent high-level decisions.
+The top-level policy chooses multi-step transitions, which introduces non-stationarity in the high-level decision process if subtasks are learned concurrently, and also prevents global optimality.
+The authors discuss the idea of compositionality, but do not explore the concept further.~\citet{saxe2017hierarchy} propose a hierarchical multi-task architecture that does exploit compositionality.
 Their Multitask LMDP maintains a parallel distributed representation of tasks, reducing the complexity through stacking.
 However, the approach requires to augment the state space with many additional boundary (subtask) states.
-Further, the stacking introduces additional costs (cf. their Equation 10), and does not provide global optimality. \cite{conf/icaps/Jonsson16} extend the MAXQ framework to LMDPs by defining subtasks that represent high-level decisions.
-The top-level policy chooses multi-step transitions, which introduces non-stationarity and prevents global optimality.
-The authors discuss the possibility of introducing compositionality, but do not explore the concept further.
+Further, the stacking introduces additional costs (cf. their Equation 10), and does not provide global optimality.

-Several authors have also exploited compositionality in the context of transfer learning or hierarchical reinforcement learning. \cite{van2019composing} use compositionality to solve new tasks that can be expressed as combinations of a series of existing tasks.
-The authors distinguish between AND-compositionality and OR-compositionality, depending on whether the features of a new task are present in all existing tasks or only some.
-The Options Keyboard \citep{optionkeyb} combines a successor feature representation with generalized policy improvement to obtain subtask policies from a set of base subtasks without learning, similar to our use of subtask compositionality. \cite{hunt2019composing} exploit a similar idea to transfer knowledge from existing tasks to new tasks using compositional optimism, and apply divergence correction in case compositionality does not transfer well.
-The above forms of compositionality do not guarantee that the resulting policy is optimal, unlike compositionality for LMDPs which is exact.